-In November 2005, we and King announced a strategic alliance to develop and commercialize Remoxy and other abuse-resistant opioid painkillers.
-King made an upfront cash payment of \$150.0 million to us at the closing of this strategic alliance in December 2005, of which \$14.3 million, \$23.2 million, and \$26.2 million were recorded as program fee revenue for the year ended December 31, 2008, 2007 and 2006, respectively.
-The strategic alliance provides for us to receive from King up to \$150.0 million in milestone payments in the course of clinical development of Remoxy and other abuse-resistant opioid painkillers, of which we received \$5.0 million in milestone revenue in the year ended December 31, 2006 and \$20.0 million in the year ended December 31, 2008.
-In addition, subject to certain limitations, King is obligated to fund development expenses incurred by us pursuant to the collaboration agreement, of which \$29.4 million, \$42.7 million, and \$22.7 million was recorded as collaboration revenue for the year ended December 31, 2008, 2007 and 2006, respectively.
+In November 2005, we and King announced a strategic alliance to develop and commercialize REMOXY and other abuse-resistant opioid painkillers.
+King made an upfront cash payment of \$150.0 million to us at the closing of this strategic alliance in December 2005, of which we recorded as program fee revenue \$14.3 million in 2009 and 2008 and \$23.2 million in 2007.
+The strategic alliance provides for us to receive from King up to \$150.0 million in milestone payments in the course of clinical development of REMOXY and other abuse-resistant opioid painkillers, of which we received \$5.0 million in milestone revenue in 2006 and \$20.0 million in 2008.
+In addition, subject to certain limitations, King is obligated to fund development expenses incurred by us pursuant to the collaboration agreement, of which we recorded as collaboration revenue \$6.2 million in 2009, \$29.4 million in 2008 and \$42.7 million in 2007.
 King is obligated to fund the commercialization expenses of, and has the exclusive right to market and sell, drugs developed in connection with the strategic alliance.
 King is obligated to pay us a 20% royalty on net sales of drugs developed in connection with the strategic alliance, except as to the first \$1.0 billion in net sales of such drugs, for which the royalty is set at 15%.